d2l-ai/d2l-en/chapter_computer-vision/object-detection-dataset.md

 Finally, we define
-the `load_data_bananas` function to [**return two data loader instances for both the training and test sets.**]
+the `load_data_bananas` function to [**return two data iterator instances for both the training and test sets.**]
 For the test dataset,
 there is no need to read it in random order.